 Article Translations: (Spanish)

-Teething, the emergence of the first teeth through a baby's gums, can be a frustrating time for little ones and their parents.
-But knowing what to expect during teething and how to make the process a little less painful can help you manage.
+Teething is when teeth first come through a baby's gums.
+It can be a frustrating time for babies and their parents.
+Knowing what to expect during teething and how to make it a little less painful can help.

 While teething can begin as early as 3 months, most likely you'll see the first tooth start pushing through your baby's gum line when your little one is between 4 and 7 months old.